rashmishreev/the-data-repository/data-science-python/SQL/SQL-notes.md

 7. **ANTI JOIN (Using NOT EXISTS or NOT IN)**

 Returns rows from the left table where there is no match in the right table.
+-  It can be particularly useful for identifying whether an incorrect number of records appears in a join.

 ```sql
 SELECT a.*